-Reinforcing bar (rebar) comes in lengths of up to 60 feet.
+Reinforcing bars (rebars) come in lengths of up to 60 feet.
 In theory, this would seem to obviate the need for splicing the material for all but the largest commercial projects.
-In practice, for any number of reasons, shipping constraints on length and efficient use of materials being two of the most common, most building projects involve extensive rebar splicing.
-A lap splice is the most common way of creating a single structural entity from two rebar segments.
+In practice, however, most building projects involve extensive rebar splicing.
+This may be due to any number of reasons, such as shipping constraints on length and efficient use of materials.
+A lap splice is the most common method of creating a single structural entity from two rebar segments.

 The lap splice, as the name suggests, is created by overlapping two lengths of rebar, then wiring them together.
 From a structural point of view, the most critical aspect of a lap splice is the overlap length.
 Note, however, that overlap requirements vary with both rebar size and the specific structural application.

-Below you will find IBC/ACI splice length requirements.
-Keep in mind, however, that the governing code for your project is the local building code.
-A few large US cities, Los Angeles, for example, have developed their own version of IBC codes, and most inspectors will not pass a project that is IBC code-compliant if it conflicts with the local version of the code.
-Furthermore, almost all US jurisdictions now require a structural engineer's approval stamp on any structural aspect of the building plan.
-In other words, the information below is only suggestive; the actual requirements will be specified in detail by the structural engineer in the structural plans.
+Keep in mind that the governing code for your project is the local building code.
+Inspectors will not pass a project that is IBC code-compliant if it conflicts with the local version of the code.
+Furthermore, almost all U.S. jurisdictions now require a structural engineer's approval stamp on any structural aspect of the building plan.

-The structural engineer takes into account not only the standard requirements listed here, but the many exceptions having to do with critical stress points, the different splice length requirements when connecting rebar of different diameters and requirements for staggering splices in order to avoid rebar congestion at overlap points, which can result in inadequate concrete flow into the splice area.
+A structural engineer will take into account the standard requirements as well as exceptions for critical stress points, different splice length requirements when connecting rebar of different diameters, and requirements for staggering splices to prevent congestion at overlap points, which can result in inadequate concrete flow into the splice area.
 All splice locations must be specified in the structural plans before approval.

 |Concrete Strength||Steel Grade||Rebar Type||Splice Length|

-These splice lengths shall not be used when you the rebar needs to be drilled into the concrete.
-If that's the case, the structural engineer must determine the embedded depth of the rebar and the appropriate product to anchor the rebar to the existing concrete.
+Standard splice lengths do not apply when the rebar needs to be drilled into the concrete.
+In this case, the structural engineer must determine the embedded depth of the rebar and the appropriate product to anchor the rebar to the existing concrete.